matsen/teaching/courses/bu-summer-school/index.md

 After this course, I hope you will be able to

 * understand basic features of evolutionary trees
-* be familiar with the various types of tree inference, and when they are useful
+* be familiar with the various types of tree inference, when they are useful, and their assumptions
-* be able to apply codon-based tests for natural selection.
+* understand the basis of codon-based tests for natural selection.

 ## Prerequisites